YouCoding6/YouCoding6/README.md

 - Design : Figma
 - Git, Github, Heroku

-- 🌱 I’m currently learning: Typescript,Docker,UX Design,SEO
+### 🌱 I’m currently learning:

+- Typescript
+- Docker
+- UX Design
+- SEO

-- 👯 I’m looking to collaborate on: developement web project
+### 👯 I’m looking to collaborate on developement web project

-- 💬 Ask me about web developement
+### 💬 Ask me about web developement

-- 📫 How to reach me: soon will be ready
+### 📫 How to reach me: soon will be ready